 “You’re going to regret such a stand when I quench my thirst with your blood.”

 “That would be a peculiar thing to do,” Chaos says, now suddenly unsure if Torment is seriously considering consuming part of him in victory.
 “Loose ether isn’t edible to my knowledge.
-I on the other hand am going to put your head on a wall, with a plaque that says ‘killed without use of a weapon’.”
+I on the other hand am going to put your head on a wall, with a plaque that says ‘killed without the use of a weapon’, I think.”

-“Bet it, you fool,” Torment challenges, brandishing his dreihander fiercely.
+“Bet it, fool,” Torment challenges, brandishing his dreihander fiercely.

 “And then I’ll put it into a janitor’s closet where no one will see it,” Chaos adds with a pleasant, apt tone.

 Torment roars, leaping forward.
-“I’ll make you pay for that!”
+“I’ll put you in a janitor’s closet!”